 - Be a recognized resident of Quebec, Canadian citizen or permanent resident of Canada

 - Must have completed the CASPer Test.
-The last possible test date is August 30th, 2020.
+The last possible test date will be published in July 2021.

 - Must demonstrate an adequate level of English proficiency (minimum required scores: TOEFL 90; IELTS (academic version) 6.5).
 Your official results must be sent electronically by the Test Centre by the deadline.
 Paper copies will not be accepted.